 Prices of existing homes are slowly increasing according to two sources of data.
-The National Association of Realtors reports that in the fourth quarter of 2015, the median sale price of a single-family home in the Boston MSA was \$450,500, an increase of 3.4% over the same quarter in 2014.
-A look at the cumulative change in the Freddie-Mac Home Price Index (Figure 4) shows that cumulative price changes since December 2004, negative since September 2008, finally turned positive in June 2013 and have remained positive, almost reaching pre-recession peaks.
+In the fourth quarter of 2016, the median sale price of a single-family home in Boston was \$488,750, an increase of 7.1% over the same quarter in 2015.
+A look at the cumulative change in the Freddie-Mac Home Price Index shows that cumulative price changes since December 2004, negative since September 2008, finally turned positive in June 2013 and have remained positive, surpassing pre-recession peaks.